palikhov/CnM_5e_core/docs/homerules/equipment.md

 breaker" has the versatile damage
 (slashing) property.

+*** On a hit with this weapon, the wielder can forgo dealing damage and attempt to trip the target, in which case the target must succeed on a Strength saving throw or fall prone.
+The DC is 8 + the wielder's Strength modifier + the wielder's proficiency bonus.

+**** This weapon is similar to a light crossbow except that it has half the range (40/160 feet) and doesn't have the loading property.
+It automatically reloads after firing until it runs out of ammunition.
+Reloading the cartridge takes an action.

+Weapon: Like Sarishan steel weapons, weapons made of tempered Sarishan steel are considered to be magical weapons for the purposes of bypassing the damage resistance of infernals, but unlike Sarishan steel weapons, weapons made of tempered Sarishan steel deal an additional 1d6 damage of the weapon’s type when dealing damage to infernals.
+If a tempered Sarishan steel weapon is used while smiting an infernal either using a smite spell or the Smite class feature, this weapon deals an additional 1d10 damage instead.

+### About Worn Weapons
+You can use weapons you wear on your body, (worn weapons), to make unarmed strikes.
+When you make an unarmed strike while wearing a worn weapon, you deal the weapon’s damage instead of your normal unarmed strike damage.
+You must able to use the part of your body where the weapon is attached to make the unarmed strike.
+You cannot use a cestus to make an unarmed strike if you are using that hand to wield a sword or hold a lantern.
+For example, when you attack with a cestus, your unarmed strike deals 1d4 + your Strength modifier bludgeoning damage, assuming you use the fist wearing the cestus to make that unarmed strike.
+Worn weapons do allow you to benefit from runes and other magical effects that can be applied to weapons.Any rune or spell that would affect a weapon can be applied to a worn weapon, and the rune or effect applies to your unarmed strikes.

+Simple Weapons
+Weapons with special rules are described here, as well as the weapons unique to Arcanis.

 Flintlocks: Altheria may be a center of knowledge and learning, but it is the power of blastpowder that has kept the Republic of Altheria safe for many years.
 The Altherians’ advanced understanding of blastpowder and its explosive potential has aided them in the design of their flintlock weapons.
 Altherian flintlocks are designed to take advantage of specific amounts of blastpowder for every shot, leading to the creation of blastpowder rounds – small paper or cloth packets of blastpowder pre-measured to gain the most efficient and accurate shot.
 Therefore, these fine weapons are usually easier, safer, and faster to reload and fire.